 It’s also a good platform for long-term, buy-and-hold investors who want as little hassle as possible but are interested in checking their investments frequently.
 But they need to have the discipline to resist the temptation to sell.

 Robinhood has served an important role in making the stock market accessible to everyone and encouraging a younger generation to consider investing.
 If you read a Robinhood review that doesn’t mention that fact, it’s probably incomplete.

 “I’m so glad Robinhood exists, because they changed stock trading in the United States by offering zero-dollar trades,” money expert Clark Howard says.
 “They made trading affordable for people of any age and any income.
 Robinhood eventually forced discount brokers to go from discount to free.”

-- Zero fees for trades.
+- Zero-commission trades.
 This used to be a big differentiator.
 Many other brokerages offer free trades now.
 But Robinhood deserves credit for dragging the industry into a new era in that regard.

 - The “easy button” for investing.
 Opening an account takes minutes.
 It’s possible to go from downloading the app to trading on the Robinhood platform in less than one hour.
 Deposits of less than $1,000 are instantly available to use.
 The charts and information are simple to understand, and it’s easy to make trades.
 It even syncs with TurboTax to help you do your taxes.